Hy-Line Cruises: Island ferry service

 Hy-Line Cruises operates high-speed catamaran ferry service between Hyannis and Nantucket (year-round) and Hyannis and Oak Bluffs, Martha's Vineyard (seasonally).
 The journey time is approximately one hour.
-The company also operates inter-island trips between Martha's Vineyard and Nantucket.
+The company also operates seasonal inter-island trips between Martha's Vineyard and Nantucket.

 All of Hy-Line Cruises ferry services are passenger only (although bicycles are carried for a small fee) due to the legal monopoly held on vehicle ferry service that is held by the Steamship Authority.
 Any new Hy-Line services must be approved by the authority, which serves as a regulatory body for service to and from the Islands.

 Sightseeing cruises

 Hy-Line Cruises also operates seasonal sightseeing cruises in and around Hyannis Harbor, and the Cape Cod Canal, (the latter sailing from the Wareham village of Onset).

 Fishing

 Out of Hyannis, Hy-Line operates seasonal half-day deep sea fishing trips in Nantucket Sound.
 The fishing boats, Sea Queen II and Sea Swan, go out daily in the Spring and Summer to fish in Nantucket Sound.
 They offer bottom fishing trips for scup and black sea bass, along with Captain's Choice trips for whatever the captain thinks will be the best fishing.